zetaloop/chatgpt-degrade-checker/README.md

    _(Note: PoW levels can vary even for the same IP.
 For example, after completing a higher difficulty PoW, the next one may be slightly easier, although it typically won’t drop to “simple.”)_

+### Codex Usage Tracking
+When visiting `https://chatgpt.com/codex`, the PoW endpoint is unavailable.
+The userscript now reads the Wham rate-limit API and displays a progress bar showing how many Codex tasks you have used and how long until the quota resets.

 ## What Is a Service Downgrade?
 When certain IPs are flagged as high-risk, ChatGPT may silently downgrade access by switching to a lower-tier model, such as the 4o-mini variant or a simpler model, without notifying the user.